mwmisner/mwmisner.github.io/_posts/2014-10-12-global-warming.md

 [Reference](http://www.epa.gov/captrade/basic-info.html)

 Do a little research and find out what is really happening.
-Can you do even the tiniest Google search to take a look at the other side?
 Some thing that has disturbed me is the scorched earth policy that many conservatives are taking (Some liberal are too, but they have been less common as of late.)
 The right is not right, the left is not right.
 The truth lies somewhere in the middle.
-Stop subscribing to this bullshit.
-Do the research for your self.
-Look at quotes and look at this from both perspectives.

 Sometimes doing nothing is the right thing to do.
 Sometimes doing nothing leaves your Grand Children (Hey I am working on that part, give me a year or two or ten) with an unlivable planet.